pwncollege/welcome-dojo/DESCRIPTION.md

 Because flags are countable, dojos and modules maintain a leaderboard of top hackers!
 Check it out down at the bottom of the page for this whole dojo.

-If you're ready to proceed, click/tap on Dojo Training Module below, in the module list!
+If you're ready to proceed, click/tap on `Using the Dojo` below, in the module list!
 Good luck!